 When you dedicate a space to the practice of meditation, you imbue that space with a purity of purpose.
 The room itself becomes a sanctuary that is focussed around your intention to meditate.
 It is more than just a nice looking room; it is a place that encourages you to meditate with great depth.
 It is a place that symbolizes your desire to experience inner silence.
 The moment you walk into your meditation room, the purpose and meaning that you have assigned to it will reach out to you and remind you...it’s time to be at peace.

+These articles have been compiled into a free e-book with loads of additional pictures.
 Enter your name and email address into the form below to become a subscriber to The Guided Meditation Site.
 All of our subscribers receive a myriad of free downloads, including a copy of this great e-book.